24 hours customer service +9779849693351

 If you’re planning to do the Dhaulagiri Circuit Trek, it’s recommended that you hire a local guide from a reputable trekking company in Nepal, such as Nepal Wilderness Trekking.
 Here are some reasons why hiring a guide can be helpful:

-Local expertise: A local guide from Nepal Wilderness Trekking will have extensive knowledge of the local terrain, culture, and customs, which can enhance your trekking experience.
+1. Local Expertise: A local guide from Nepal Wilderness Trekking will have extensive knowledge of the local terrain, culture, and customs, which can enhance your trekking experience.
 They can also provide valuable insights into the local flora and fauna and the history of the area.

-Cultural experiences: A guide from Nepal Wilderness Trekking can provide a more immersive cultural experience, as they’ll be able to translate for you and help you communicate with the locals.
+4. Cultural Experiences: A guide from Nepal Wilderness Trekking can provide a more immersive cultural experience, as they’ll be able to translate for you and help you communicate with the locals.
 They can also provide insights into the local customs and traditions.

-Environmental impact: A guide from Nepal Wilderness Trekking can help minimize your environmental impact by ensuring that you follow the Leave No Trace principles and respect the local flora and fauna.
+5. Environmental Impact: A guide from Nepal Wilderness Trekking can help minimize your environmental impact by ensuring that you follow the Leave No Trace principles and respect the local flora and fauna.

 Detail Itinerary